Dr. Rebekka King

 “Progressive Christianity in Canada.”
 Canadian Society for the Study of Religion – University of Western Ontario (May 2005)

-“Memories and Truths: A discussion of Confessional Narratives in Canadian Literature.”
+“Memories and Truths: A Discussion of Confessional Narratives in Canadian Literature.”
 American Academy of Religion, Eastern International Region – McGill University (May 2005)

-Invited Papers, Responses, and Lectures
+Invited Papers, Responses, and Public Lectures

-Invited Respondent, “Using Thick Descriptions and Ethnographic Analysis.”
+“Using Thick Descriptions and Ethnographic Analysis.”
 Construction of Christian Identities Seminar, Society for Biblical Literature – Boston, Massachusetts (November 2017)

 Response to Marla Frederick, Gabriel Acevedo, Randy Styers, and James Spickard, “Rethinking Theory, Methods and Data: A Conversation between Religious Studies and Sociology of Religion.”
 American Academy of Religion – San Antonio, Texas (November 2016)

-Public Colloquium, “Proportional Prosperity: Class, Language, and Philosemitism in American Evangelicalism.”
+“Proportional Prosperity: Class, Language, and Philosemitism in American Evangelicalism.”
 American Religions Lecture Series – University of North Carolina, Charlotte (April 2016)

 Response to Matt Bagger, “Of Cognitive Science, Bricolage, and Brandom.”
 North American Association for the Study of Religion – Atlanta, Georgia (November 2015)